avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

-# PDF Data Extraction for Legal Documents
+# LEGAL PDF QnA AGENT

 This is a Legal PDF QnA Agent built for the HyperVerge AI Lead take-home assignment.